-Strain injuries can keep farm workers away from work for weeks at a time.
-They can happen so easily when you are lifting, pushing, pulling, carrying, lowering, holding heavy items or when you are restraining animals, moving equipment, hay or handling stock.
+Injuries can happen so easily when you are lifting, pushing, pulling, carrying, lowering, holding heavy items or when you are restraining animals, handling stock, or moving equipment or hay.

 Manual handling injuries occur through:

-Increased wear and tear or damage, eg from intense or strenuous manual activity
+- Increased wear and tear or damage from intense or strenuous manual activity